 PF-12: How should miscellaneous payments (i.e. Retention bonuses, “combat pay” profit sharing, high performance, discretionary bonuses, etc.) be factored into the eight week period of forgiveness as it relates to the calculation?

 As of April 14, 2020, there are no known rules limiting these types of payments.

-PF-14: What differences may be included in 8 week period for cash basis vs accrual basis taxpayers?
+PF-13: What differences may be included in eight to twenty-four week period for cash basis vs accrual basis taxpayers?